Hi, I'm Louie Maas!

 May 2024 – August 2024

-• Managed and manipulated a database of FitNesse test logs using robust SQL queries.
+• Migrated unit (FitNesse) tests to new lab devices and manipulated test databases using robust SQL queries.

 Lumen Technologies logo